Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/design-digital-skills/add-data-into-data-tables-from-ui-forms.md

-# Add Data into Data Tables from UI Forms
+# Add Data from Digital Forms

 In this page, we explore a scenario in a Banking Bot where the user can create an additional account.